 Erasmus+ is the most extensive European student exchange programme funded by the EU.
 This page contains more information on the programme, along with a list of host universities by academic departments.
 University of Eastern Finland also has bilateral agreements with some European universities.
 In addition, the Nordic Countries are available through the Nordplus programme.

 Students can apply for student exchange or international traineeships through Erasmus+ programme.
 Student exchange is based on bilateral agreements concluded between academic departments at the participating universities.
 The countries participating in the Erasmus+ programme are the EU Member States and Iceland, Liechtenstein, Northern Macedonia, Norway, Serbia and Turkey.
-More information on the Erasmus+ programme can be found on the website of the Finnish National Agency for Education (EDUFI, the link opens up to a new window).
+More information on the Erasmus+ programme on the website of the Finnish National Agency for Education (EDUFI).
+(The link opens up to a new window).

 ERASMUS+ STUDENT EXCHANGE